 Free and Cheap things to do with kids in Chicago.
 Chicago can be pricey but there are loads of things to do with your kids for free or on the cheap.

-To keep up with the latest news on deals, discounts and free events in Chicago, sign up for the daily You can also follow us on Facebook and on Twitter.Subscribe to the Chicago on the Cheap newsletter for the latest events.
+***If you like this post and are interested in the latest news on deals, discounts and free events in Chicago, sign up for the daily Chicago on the Cheap newsletter.
+You can also follow us on Instagram where I post additional deals in real time and Facebook.
+Cheers!***

 Free Family Fun at the Art Institute of Chicago

 Enter through the Monroe Street entrance and get into the Ryan Education Center for free.
 The center offers FREE kids activities year round.

 Spend a rainy or snowy day at the Chicago Public Library